Director of Film Screening

 For general inquiries, contact us here.

-Films are screened at 300-seat Founders Hall Theater and 100-seat Maroney Forum at St. Francis College in Brooklyn Heights and 300-seat Tuohy Hall at St. Joseph's College in Fort Greene.
+Films are screened at 300-seat Founders Hall Theater at St. Francis College in Brooklyn Heights, 300-seat Kumble Theater at LIU Brooklyn and select locations around the borough.

 The AoBFF is the only festival in Brooklyn to screen films as part of ExChange, a network of film festivals in the US and Europe.
 This exclusive partnership gives our filmmakers a chance to screen at RxSM Film Expo in Austin, TX.